Bluetooth: Bluetooth profile

-To use Bluetooth wireless technology, a device must be able to interpret certain Bluetooth profiles, which are definitions of possible applications and specify general behaviors that Bluetooth-enabled devices use to communicate with other Bluetooth devices.
+Profiles are definitions of possible applications and specify general behaviors that Bluetooth-enabled devices use to communicate with other Bluetooth devices.
 These profiles include settings to parameterize and to control the communication from the start.
 Adherence to profiles saves the time for transmitting the parameters anew before the bi-directional link becomes effective.
 There are a wide range of Bluetooth profiles that describe many different types of applications or use cases for devices.